-If we are not careful, we can misunderstand this word “obeying.”
+If we are not careful, we can misunderstand the word “obeying.”
 Fundamentally, the word means commit, entrust, trust.
 Sometimes “obey” in the New Testament carries the idea of to believe, be persuaded, listen to.
 The idea is not submission to authority but action that comes from persuasion.
-“Obeying” is the outward result of inward belief.
+“Obeying” is the outward result of an inward belief.
 It is the conviction of believing God.
-The Galatians at one time came to such a conviction about grace that they relied on it, trusted in it.
+The Galatians at one time came to such a conviction about the grace that they relied on it, trusted in it.
 The Greek indicates that it was the Galatians themselves who broke their stride in grace.

 “And to whom did He swear that they would not enter His rest, but to those who did not obey?
 So we see that they could not enter in because of unbelief” (Hebrews 3:18-19).